1. Marco Polo

 Draw round windows with a marker and a pilot in the cockpit.

 Now you’re ready for takeoff!

-Find a tree or favourite pot-plant in the backyard and make it a magic tree by decorating it with special things.
+Find a tree or favorite pot plant in the yard and make it a magic tree by decorating it with special things.

 Sprinkle glitter or confetti around the base of the trunk and hide small toys and trinkets in the branches.
-Tie ribbons or coloured string to the leaves so it flows with the breeze.
+Tie ribbons or colored string to the leaves so it flows with the breeze.

 Paint a door and windows on the trunk so it looks like fairies or elves live there.

 Start with something easy like a cape, a fancy collar, or leg warmers.
 Try pants and a shirt if you're looking for a challenge.